Colorado Daylight Partnership

 About Colorado Daylight Partnership

-The Colorado Daylight Partnership has successfully employed a strategic systems approach to create statewide accessible behavioral healthcare to people who are deaf and hard of hearing.
+The Colorado Daylight Partnership has successfully employed a strategic systems approach to create statewide accessible behavioral healthcare to people who are deaf, hard of hearing and deafblind.
 We promote best practices by taking a multi-level systems approach to:

-We promote consumer choice around communication preferences, which include:
+We promote choice around communication preferences for people seeking behavioral health services, which include:

 - Direct services in person or using telebehavioral health with ASL proficient provider

 - Seeing a non-signing provider using a qualified sign language interpreter